-Domain: Communication and Collaboration lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В lany 27.
+Domain: Communication and Collab oration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet ВА runy 27.
 All special education teachers are full, collaborative members of a general education curriculum team.
 A secondary school special education teacher is an active member of the social studies department.
 An elementary school special education teacher is an active member of the third grade team.
 Special education teachers collaborate with general education teachers to share and implement instructional decisions made by the team.
 Special and general education teachers meet regularly to share information on curriculum and individual student support needs.
 All team members receive minutes of team meetings and have input into decisions when not available to attend in person.
-Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences). > PLC Sugge sted Measures: Curriculum team rosters, curriculum team meeting schedules and notes. to mee y not be available to meet with each curriculum team durir period.
-For example, Mrs. Smith may meet with the third g Comm ents:
+Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences).
+Sugge sted Measures: Curriculum team rosters, curriculum team meeting schedules and notes. to mee y not be available to meet with each curriculum team durin period.
+For example, Mrs. Smith may meet with the third go Comm ents:

-Domain: Communication and Collaboration lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В A Fully 28.
+Domain: Communication and Collaboration lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 28.
 General and special education teachers use regularly scheduled collaborative planning time to clarify their roles and responsibilities while planning effective instruction and assessment for all students.
 Teachers identify and discuss their various roles (e.g., collaborative teaching structures) during the lesson-planning process.
 When planning, teachers consider the application of UDL and DI as part of every lesson.
 Teachers determine appropriate accommodations and other supports (e.g., behavior, visual and communication) for individual students.
 Teachers have consensus on grading procedures, especially when accommodations or modifications are provided for individual students.
 Teachers share roles and responsibilities such that distinctions between special education and the content- or grade-level teacher are not obvious.
 Teachers have parity in their roles so that one teacher does not have more responsibility for instruction and assessment than the other.
 Teachers reflect on and assess their effectiveness as collaborative teachers.
 Administrators provide ongoing support to assist collaborative teachers in identifying, clarifying and developing their roles and responsibilities.
-School binder Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs 5.
-Note: Please see the Resources Section: DOE Course Code Directory; Please see the Appendices: Glossary of Terms section for definitions of the above terms: Collaborative models of support-consultation, support facilitation and co-teaching.
-Comm ents: photi-consultation, support racilitation and co-teaching.
+Teachers identify and discuss their various roles (e.g., collaborative teaching structures) during the lesson-planning process.
+Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs Please see the Resources Section: DOE Court-consultation, support facilitation and co-t rse Code Directory; Please see the Appendices: Glossary of eaching.
+Terms se ction for d efinitions of the abo ve terms: Collaborative models of Comm ents: